1roberto12/local-online-disk/README.md

        * GET - get a list of unrejected requests sent to current user
      * rejectedRequestList/
        * GET - get a list of rejected requests sent to current user
+     * stats/?dir={path}
+       * GET - get download statistics for selected directory (it has to start with '/')
+               response objects with count = -1 indicate directories
+               if query parameter 'dir' id not present, get statistics for root folder
+               Example:

+               /api/v1/users/stats/?dir=/test/a # get download statistics for the content of /test/a
   * rest-auth/
     * https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html
   * files/